raomin/ESPAltherma/README.md

 ## Hardware

 - A Daikin Altherma or Daikin Altherma based heat pump (ROTEX, HOVAL Belaria...)
-- An ESP32 *I recommend the M5StickC, it has an integrated display, a magnet, fits well next to the board and is properly isolated.
-But any ESP32 should work.* (esp8266 is also supported)
+- An ESP32 or ESP8266 *I recommend an ESP32, more precisely the M5StickC, it has an integrated display, a magnet, fits well next to the board and is properly isolated.
+But any ESP32 should work.
+A support is added for esp8266.*
 - 5 pins JST EH 2.5mm connector (or 4 Dupont wires M-F)

 ## Software